alinex/node-builder/README.md

 builder test --coverage --browser
 ```

 If you want to stop after the first error occurs use the `--bail` flag.

+To use debugging set the environment variable `TEST_DEBUG` instead of `DEBUG`.
+This way
+it will only influence the mocha tests not the builder itself.

 And at last you can add the `--browser` flag to open the coverage report
 automatically in the browser.
 Also `--coveralls` may be added to send the